(212) 921-7900 Appointment

 Everyone always tells me that my obsession with heels will come back to bite me.
 No matter how much they kill my feet, my motto is “the higher the heel, the better.”
 What are the long-term effects of wearing high heels?

-Heel Obsessed
+Sincerely, Heel Obsessed Dear Heel,

 The common misconception is that flat shoes are better for your feet than a heel.
 That’s not always true.
 I typically recommend shoes that are 1 inch in height as opposed to a shoe that is completely flat as it places less tension on the Achilles Tendon and will feel more comfortable.
 With that said, heels exceeding a 1-inch height can include long term damage to your toenails, agitate bunions and encourage hammertoes.